Allegations of cheating during the 1994 Formula One World Championship: Background

 The technical regulations for the 1994 Formula One season were announced at the 1993 Canadian Grand Prix.
 One of the major announcements was that electronic aids were to be banned, which included power brakes and traction control systems.
 Also banned for the 1994 season was the use of anti-lock braking systems (ABS) and active suspension.
 This was done as there were fears that electronic aid systems were levelling the field up, putting more emphasis on the car rather than driver talent.
 Some spoke out against traction control, including Ayrton Senna, who said he preferred to have more control of the car instead of having the computers drive it for him; ironically, Senna would later say that he believed there would be a lot of accidents during the 1994 season since no attempts were being made to slow the cars down while taking said driver aids away.
 Max Mosley, the president of Formula One's governing body, the FIA, spoke in favour of banning traction control, saying that the systems "could be extremely dangerous and unpredictable".

 Around the same time as the announcement regarding the technical regulations for the 1994 season, many in the sport were questioning the legality of active suspensions, which was a key factor in their ban for 1994.
 Some in the paddock regarded the decision as an attempt to restrict Williams, as the team held a strong advantage with its active suspension and other driver aids.
-The unraced concept of continuously variable transmission (CVT) was also banned, but it was well known that Williams had spent several years developing and testing such a system, which threatened to further increase their cars' advantage if introduced.
+The unraced concept of continuously variable transmission (CVT) was also banned; it was well known that Williams had spent several years developing and testing such a system, which threatened to further increase their cars' advantage if introduced.